Velocy-Laboratories/faq/README.md

-# faq
+# Frequently-Asked-Questions
-A discussion repository where you can ask us questions or give us feedback about or work and culture.
+But without the Frequently-Asked-Questions..., you can ask us here everything about our work, projects, culture or give us some ideas or feedback.
+No one will blame you for anything you're here to write what you what.